Nissan Violet: A10 series (1977–1981)

-The previous generation Violet grew more rational and somewhat larger when it was replaced in May 1977.
+When the first generation Violet was replaced in May 1977, it grew more rational and somewhat larger than the over-designed original model.
 Nissan increased the glass area by ten percent vis-à-vis its predecessor.
-It was also joined by two badge engineered versions: the Nissan Auster went on sale alongside the Violet and was aiming for an air of "quality and youthfulness."
-The Stanza followed in August and was meant to be more luxurious; it was only offered in the higher equipment levels and was also differentiated by having a different bonnet and single rectangular lights rather than the twin round units seen on the Violet and Auster.
-The Nissan Auster, which is named for the Latin equivalent of the Greek god Notus for the south wind, was available at Nissan Prince Store; Stanza, which is Italian for "room" or "apartment", was introduced as an affordable family car one level above the Nissan Sunny, sold at Nissan Japan dealerships Nissan Saito Store.
-The third version (Violet) was sold at dealerships called Nissan Cherry Store locations.
-In Australia, it was called the Datsun Stanza, and in Canada and the United States it was the Datsun 510, a name which recalled the successes of the previous Datsun 510.
+It was also joined by two badge engineered versions: the slightly more expensive Nissan Auster went on sale alongside the Violet and was aiming for an air of "quality and youthfulness."
+This was accomplished by having a different grille treatment, a somewhat altered dashboard with more round gauges, and offering the option of a dog-leg, five-speed manual transmission.
+The Auster lineup also received a rear stabilizer bar, for improved handling.

+The more luxurious, more "European" Stanza followed in August 1977; it was only offered in the higher equipment levels and was also differentiated by having a different bonnet and single rectangular lights rather than the twin round units seen on the Violet and Auster.
+Stanza, which is Italian for "room" or "apartment", was sold via Nissan Japan dealerships Nissan Saito Store.
+The more basic Violet, positioned as an affordable family car one level above the Nissan Sunny, was sold at dealership locations called Nissan Cherry Store.
+The Nissan Auster, which is named for the Latin equivalent of the Greek god Notus for the south wind, was available at Nissan Prince Stores.
+In Australia, the A10 was called the Datsun Stanza, while in Canada and the United States it was sold as the Datsun 510, a name which recalled the successes of the previous Datsun 510.